 All homework assignments will be submitted through the on-line Course Management System.
-If you log in and do not see our course listed, please contact Samir at sp966 @ cornell.edu or as a private message to the course instructors on piazza and request to be added to CMS.
+If you log in and do not see our course listed, please email Palashi at send a private message to the course instructors on piazza and request to be added to CMS.

 Over the course of the semester, you will document your thoughts and ideas in response to the readings in the form of design responses.
 A design response is an informal document which identifies a specific idea from the reading that caught your attention, and explores its implications through a rough design sketch, annotated with thoughts about how the design relates to, extends, challenges, or otherwise explores the idea you chose to respond to.
-Every Monday and Wednesday starting Sept 10, you will submit 2 design responses to readings from the week.
+Every Monday starting Sept 16, you will submit 2 design responses to readings from the week.
 One will respond to a reading of your choice for the upcoming Tuesday, the other to a reading of your choice for the upcoming Thursday.
 For days when there are no readings assigned, there are no corresponding design responses due.
 You should expect each design response to take about 20-30 minutes to execute.
 If you find it taking significantly longer, please visit office hours for aid in tuning up your strategies for writing responses.

-In the first unit of the course, we will build up to full design responses through writing responses, in which you identify and respond to an idea of your choice from the text and briefly explain its role in the overall argument in simple written form.
+In the first unit of the course, we will build up to full design responses through writing responses, in which you identify an idea of your choice from the text and briefly explain its role in the overall argument in simple written form.
 You will also hand in writing responses rather than full design responses on the Monday after you have a miniproject due.

 Your participation in class is essential to your success in the course.
 In class we will analyze, build on, and debate about the course readings; practice design skills; work on homeworks; and engage in other activities to aid your facility in the course material.
-We cover material in lecture that is not available through any other means.
+We cover material in lecture and section that is not available through any other means.
 If you miss class, you are strongly recommended to review not only the class slides (which are often minimalist) but also notes from one of your co-students, and take advantage of our office hours to ask any clarifying questions that remain.

 In class, we have frequent, brief in-class writing assignments.
-The primary purpose of these assignments is to (a) give you a chance to develop your course understanding by applying it immediately, (b) seed course discussion with your ideas without having to always speak in front of others, and (c) evaluate how well the class as a whole is understanding specific aspects of course content.
+The primary purpose of these assignments is to (a) give you a chance to develop your course understanding by applying it immediately, (b) seed course discussion with your ideas without having to necessarily speak in front of others, and (c) evaluate how well the class as a whole is understanding specific aspects of course content.
 These assignments are not directly calculated into your grade but will influence your participation grade.
-At their discretion, the TAs reading these assignments will award extra credit for superlative answers, things that make them say "wow!" and really show engagement with the class.
-This extra credit will be taken into account in your final grade.
+At their discretion, the TAs reading these assignments will also award extra credit for superlative answers, things that make them say "wow!" and really show engagement with the class.
+Extra credit from lecture activities will boost your participation grade.

 Over the course of the semester, you will have 5 design mini-projects which will help you develop facility in the design methods we are learning about in the course.
 For example, you may develop a design activity, try it out in class on your classmates, and then document the results.